elatov/elatov.github.io/_posts/2023-12-29-kubespray-post-install-operations.md

 > ansible-playbook -i inventory/home/hosts.yaml -b remove-node.yml -e node=nd
 ```

-At this point I got iso booted the VM from the ISO and installed Debian on it.
+At this point I booted the VM from the ISO and installed Debian on it.
 I gave the node the same IP as before.
 Then I cleaned up ssh keys:

 ```bash
 ssh-keygen -f "/home/elatov/.ssh/known_hosts" -R "nd"